hoangduytran/blender-manual/manual/addons/import_export/paper_model.rst

 these are presented in a list called *Islands* below.
 The list allows you to change the label of each island.
-If *Create Numbers* is enabled during export, abbreviations of these labels will be used to describe which tab should be sticked to which island.
+If *Create Numbers* is enabled during export, abbreviations of these labels will be used to describe which tab should be stuck to which island.
 After running the *Unfold* tool, these island labels are recalculated so that as many faces as possible remain under the same label.